mertaytore/quora_qa_pyarser/README.md

-# scrapyprogress
+# quora_qa_parser
-Progress repo on crawling and stuff.
+Progress repo for Quora Q & A crawling